DataONEorg/dataone-web/content/people/chris-jones.md

 ---
-avatar: "/uploads/AdamKriesberg.png"
+avatar: "/uploads/chris_jones.jpg"
-fullname: Adam Kriesberg
+fullname: Chris Jones
-firstname: Adam
+firstname: Chris
-role: Postdoctoral Scholar
+role: Software Engineer
-organization: University of Maryland
+organization: NCEAS
 d1_role: ''
-shortbio: Adam is a Postdoctoral Scholar at the University of Maryland College of Information Studies, where he studies data curation and digital preservation at the USDA- National Agricultural Library.
+shortbio: Chris Jones is a Software Engineer at the National Center for Ecological Analysis and Synthesis (NCEAS), at the University of California, Santa Barbara.
-longbio: Adam is a Postdoctoral Scholar at the University of Maryland College of Information Studies, where he studies data curation and digital preservation at the USDA- National Agricultural Library.
-He received his PhD from the University of Michigan School of Information in 2015; his dissertation explored the public-private partnerships involving state and territorial archives in the United States, and how these relationships affect access to government records and information.
+  He has worked on informatics projects for the last fifteen years, focusing on generic solutions to common data management needs in the earth and ecological sciences.
+longbio: Chris Jones is a Software Engineer at the National Center for Ecological Analysis and Synthesis (NCEAS), at the University of California, Santa Barbara.
+  He has worked on informatics projects for the last fifteen years, focusing on generic solutions to common data management needs in the earth and ecological sciences.
+  Chris has built systems to document and archive data for regional and international consortia, stream data in near real time from arrays of oceanographic sensors deployed across the insular Pacific islands, and has been involved in metadata standards development and ontology development.
+Chris tries to handle computer systems in stride, despite their frequent tantrums.
+He lives in Colorado.
-email: ''
+email: cjones@nceas.ucsb.edu
 title: ''
-draft: true

 ---